harsh183/fgit/README.md

 ![shows a progress bar as data is being pushed](push_in_progress.png)

-Expanded from a [tutorial workshop](https://125summer.tech/cli) I did in Summer 2021 as part of UIUC Summer of Side Projects.
+Expanded from a [tutorial workshop](https://125summer.tech/cli) I did in Summer 2021 as part of UIUC Summer of Side Projects for a talk at UIUC GNU/Linux Users Group.

 Note that this is an example project to demonstrate the wide variety of command-line interface building libraries that python has available.
 Of course, an actual client will account for more edge cases and a more extensive feature set.